Two high-end products from two reputable companies, and two bassinets packed with state-of-the-art features.

 How does the SNOO smart sleeper work

-SNOO is the king of the proverbial hill, the top dog in the high-end bassinet market – it’s the Cadillac of bassinets.
+The SNOO bassinet is the king of the proverbial hill, the top dog in the high-end bassinet market – it’s the Cadillac of smart bassinets.

 As the most advanced smart bassinet out there, the SNOO ticks all the key feature boxes.

-It’s the pinnacle of Dr. Harvey Kaarp’s impressive career.
+It’s the pinnacle of Dr. Harvey Karp’s impressive career.

-Dr. Kaarp is a world-renowned expert on baby sleep, creator of the 5S baby soothing system, and author of the best-selling “The Happiest Baby On The Block.”
+Dr. Karp is a world-renowned expert on baby sleep, creator of the 5S baby soothing sound system, and author of the best-selling “The Happiest Baby On The Block.”

 This sounds like my opinion.
 It’s anything but.

 It’s both advertised as such by the company behind it (Happiest Baby) and universally accepted as ‘safest” in the industry.
-The reason no one is disputing that claim is the proven track record of 50+ million hours of baby sleep without a single case of SIDS.
+The reason no one is disputing that claim is the proven track record of 50+ million hours of baby sleep without a single case of sudden infant death syndrome.

-It’s the most well-rounded bassinet in existence – the fine-tuned innovative technologies recognize patterns of your baby’s sleep and soothe them through motion and sound.
+It’s the most well-rounded bassinet in existence – the fine-tuned innovative technologies recognize patterns of your little one’s sleep and soothe them through motion and sound.